414962002/ProstoBesish_Gaps/README.md

 If cbData is not equal to the randomly generated number, the function appends an emoji to the value in cell 'C2' of the spreadsheet and sends a text message indicating that the user lost a life.
 It also sets the values of cells 'A2:B2' with an array containing cbData and the randomly generated number, and sets the value of cell 'C2' with the updated monkeY value.

 If the monkeY value reaches "🤨🤨🤨", it sends a text message with an emoji and a different keyboard layout, and clears the content of cell 'C2' in the spreadsheet.

-Overall, this code snippet appears to handle incoming requests or events, parse JSON data, generate random numbers, and send text messages with different content based on the received data.